jkz/lastfm/src/assets/content/intro.md

 ##Why does this job want me?
-* I have a wide range of modern Web Development skills and knowledge, accrued by two years of full-time free personal focus on the newest standards and best practices for both client and server-side.
+* I have a wide range of modern Web Development skills and knowledge, accrued by two years of full-time free personal focus on the latest standards and best practices for client and server-side.
-* I am very dedicated to Web Development and get off on solving kindred problems in the zen of <abbr title="Keep It Short &amp; Sexy">KISS</abbr>.
+* I am a code fetishist and get off on beautiful code in the zen of
+  <abbr title="Keep It Subtle &amp; Sexy">KISS</abbr>.
 * I am an artist next to a geek.
 I coined the term *pop programmer* to describe they way I feel about my profession.
 This means to you that I have a multidimensional view on the service and love to be creative with it.